djupudga/crustomize/readme.md

 A Kustomize like CLI but for AWS CloudFormation templates.

-Though the tool is standalone, it requires a local installation of the AWS CLI and cnf-lint.
+Though the tool is standalone, it requires a local installation of the AWS CLI and cfn-lint.

 > **Note:** This is a work in progress and is not yet ready for production use.
 > Also, the templates must end with `.yml`.